Michael Sheen

 BiographyMichael Christopher Sheen (born 5 February 1969) is a Welsh actor.
 After training at London's Royal Academy of Dramatic Art (RADA), he worked mainly in theatre throughout the 1990s with stage roles in Romeo and Juliet (1992), Don't Fool with Love (1993), Peer Gynt (1994), The Seagull (1995), The Homecoming (1997), and Henry V (1997).
 He received Olivier Awards nominations for his performances in Amadeus (1998) at the Old Vic, Look Back in Anger (1999) at the National Theatre and Caligula (2003) at the Donmar Warehouse.

 Sheen played an incarcerated serial killer surgeon in Fox's drama series Prodigal Son (2019–2021), Aziraphale in the BBC/Amazon Studios fantasy comedy series Good Omens (2019–present), and appeared as Chris Tarrant in Quiz (2020).
 He played himself in the quarantine comedy show Staged (2020–2022) with his friend and Good Omens co-star David Tennant throughout the COVID-19 lockdown.
-Sheen is politically engaged, and in 2017 he renounced being an OBE after conducting research on Wales's relationship with England.
+Sheen is known for his political and social activism, and renounced his OBE in 2017.

 Biography from the Wikipedia article Michael Sheen.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.